BenIlies/netsec-relay-server/clients/README.md

 The following configuration files are included in this folder:

 - `good_client_ilies.cfg`: A configuration file containing data that a good client might send to your server.
+This file is used by the `good_client_ilies.py` script by default.
 - `bad_client_ilies.cfg`: A configuration file containing data that a malicious user might send to try to crash your server.
+This file is used by the `bad_client_ilies.py` script by default.

 ## Installation